 - Cultural and Medical Anthropology

 - Global Health and Development

 Degree TypePhDDegree DetailsUniversity of California, San Francisco and Berkeley

 I am presently engaged in research projects that study issues of chronicity, aging, and HIV, particularly among African American and Black immigrant women; explore the material and moral effects of recent health and immigration policies on immigrant mental health and well-being; and examine the social life of environmental health policies around cumulative risk.
 Because I am interested in working jointly with those outside my field to create new integrative conceptual, theoretical, methodological, and translational approaches—ones that move beyond traditional disciplinary boundaries—to address a common problem, these projects are both interdisciplinary and collaborative, and include scholars from anthropology, environmental health, and epidemiology.

 Recent publications have focused on the work referenced above.
 I also write on issues of social inequality for public audiences.
-These include recent commentaries in Savage Minds, The Conversation, The Chronicle of Higher Education, Medium, and Sapiens.
+These include recent commentaries in Newsweek, Savage Minds, The Conversation, The Chronicle of Higher Education, Medium, and Sapiens.